europa-report/documents/milestone_one.md

 ## Current System

 Reddit in its current form can be rather infuriating to use.
 Any edit made to a comment or a post is hidden and the original content cannot be seen again.
 It is also hard to visualize a lot of user generated data like votes due to Reddit's various obfuscation rules on it's frontend.
+It's API is also very cluttered and hard to use for the purpose of research.

 ## Goals

-Describe the goal.
-List changes:
+Our goal is to make a new facade for Reddit with archival features and a better, more uniform API.
+This is how we plan to accomplish it:

-Goal #1: Accumulate and track the numbers of the subreddit communities from the beginning of semester to the end of the semester by each day.
+* Goal #1: Accumulate and track the numbers of the subreddit  communities from the beginning of semester to the end of the semester by each day.

-Goal #2: Accumulate and track the numbers of the users from the beginning of semester to the end of the semester by each day.
+* Goal #2: Accumulate and track the numbers of the users from the beginning of semester to the end of the semester by each day.

-Goal #3: Accumulate and track the numbers of the posts communities from the beginning of semester to the end of the semester by each day.
+* Goal #3: Accumulate and track the numbers of the posts communities  from the beginning of semester to the end of the semester by each day.

-Goal #4: Identify the factors supporting the growth or decline of subreddit communities.
+* Goal #4: Identify the factors supporting the growth or decline of subreddit communities.

-Goal #5: Create a consistent realtime data visualiztion.
+* Goal #5: Create a consistent realtime data visualiztion.

 ## Stakeholders

-* Reddit users
-    *

 * Data scientists
-    *

-* Subreddit Moderators
-    *
+    * We plan to tailor our exposed API and front-end to fit the needs of people in this field so minimal work is required to extract relevant information.

 ## Scope

+* An ETL script that will fetch data from reddit every day.
+* A NodeJS backend for our API to connect to the database.
+* A ReactJS front-end for users to interact with the API.

 ## Input

-The following inputs will be used:

-* Partial user input will be received as users enter search queries or new log entries.

-* An audio file’s information from Rivendell or manually entered information in the case of physical media.

-* Song metadata from one or more online music database APIs.

-* Song name, artist, and air date information entered by the user when searching the log.

-* Date and song metadata information entered by the user for viewing statistics and generating reports.
+*

 ## Processing

-* Searches will be run on partial user input (while entering or searching for a song, artist, or imaging) to provide autocompletion suggestions.

-* Song and artist metadata provided by users and online music database APIs will be cleaned and checked against existing entries to ensure consistency.
+* A diff utility will be used to create low cost archives of content in our database.

+* Any user input will be cleaned and standardized in accordance with Reddit's markdown before being stored in our database.

-* Searches will be run based on artist, song name, and date parameters.
+* Searches will be based on time, tags, and votes.

-* Historical broadcast data will be aggregated and processed to create summary statistics and visualizations.

 ## Output